ProJensen/Microsoft-365-Lab/Lab02-User-Offboarding/README.md

 - Group memberships are reviewed and updated
 - License assignment is reviewed or removed
 - The account is placed in a more secure offboarding state

+## Security Considerations
+- Sign-in should be blocked as early as possible during offboarding
+- Access should be removed according to the principle of least privilege
+- Group memberships should be reviewed carefully to avoid leaving unnecessary access in place
+- License and account actions should follow the organization’s retention and security requirements